I wish a Happy Mother’s Day to all mothers this weekend.

 We honor Our Lady as our Queen and Mother.
 She continues to intercede for her children here on earth and we place our confident hope and trust in her.

 We need to ask her continually to pray for us sinners now and at the hour of our death.
+Pray her rosary and meditate upon the mysteries of our faith.
 We desire to share eternity with her and her Son Jesus in His Heavenly reign.

 Fr.
 Ed Namiotka